custom-components/ble_monitor/info.md

 - MUE4094RT

   (Xiaomi Philips Bluetooth Night Light.
 Broadcasts motion detection (only `motion detected`, no light or battery state).
-Sensor does not broadcast `motion clear` advertisements.
+The sensor does not broadcast `motion clear` advertisements.
 It is therefore required to use the [reset_timer](#reset_timer) option with a value that is not 0)

   ![MUE4094RT](https://github.com/custom-components/ble_monitor/blob/master/pictures/MUE4094RT.jpg)